SanteriHelminen/CyberFund-MVI-Grant-ETH-Yield/README.md

+# Impact of Consensus Issuance Yield Curve Changes on Competitive Dynamics in the Ethereum Validator Ecosystem

 Research grant done as a part of CyberFund's MVI Grant program in collaboration with [@AnteroE](https://github.com/AnteroE)

 Link to the grant announcement: [https://x.com/cyberFund_/status/1781344621613686923](https://x.com/cyberFund_/status/1781344621613686923)

-## How to use
+## How to use the analysis code

 1. Download the raw data from the link below.
 Extract the data to the **data** folder.
   - Ready intermediate tables could also be found under the same link.
 Extract them to the **int** folder.

-2. If you prefer running the transformations, prepare the intermediate tables by running the files in the data_transformation folder.
+2. If you prefer running the transformations yourself, prepare the intermediate tables by running the files in the data_transformation folder.

 3. Run the studies in the final_tables folder.